Skip to content

 Using the Iron Bank UI, search for the image you would like to use; the latest or most current image appears first.
 All available images should populate, and you can use the tag drop-down menu to switch between different image versions.

 The 2F Security team will review container scans and inherit any artifacts found in the selected container.
-Game Warden customers will notify the 2F Security team when a new base image is used prior to uploading to the 2F Nexus Repository.
+Game Warden customers will notify the 2F Security team when a new base image is used prior to uploading to the 2F Harbor Repository.
 When an Iron Bank image is approved for use in Game Warden, the approved vulnerability justifications for the base image will be shown as inherited in Game Warden Scan Lab and in the Deployment Passport; therefore, these vulnerabilities will not require further effort from the application developer.

 The Game Warden Scan Lab image below displays examples of Inherited from Base Image justifications.